acgeospatial/awesome-earthobservation-code/README.md

 * [Remote Sening with Python in Jupyter](https://www.youtube.com/watch?v=OsgZSlv4t-U) - In this video we're looking at using Google Earth Engine in Jupyter with the Python API.
 * [Writing Image Processing Algorithms with ArcGIS/ArcPy - Jamie Drisdelle](https://www.youtube.com/watch?v=FenT61l-xyQ) -  learn how your algorithms can integrate with the raster processing and visualization pipelines in ArcGIS.
 We’ll demonstrate the concept and discuss the API by diving deep into a few interesting examples with a special focus on multidimensional scientific rasters.
 * [Google Earth Engine Python - Qiusheng Wu](https://www.youtube.com/playlist?list=PLAxJ4-o7ZoPccOFv1dCwvGI6TYnirRTg3) - Introducing the geemap Python package for interactive mapping with Google Earth Engine and ipyleaflet.
+* [Google Earth Engine EE101 Condensed - Noel Gorelick](https://www.youtube.com/watch?v=m1ejxSi3l8s) - Introduction to the Earth Engine API and a conceptual overview of key functionality such as compositing, reducing, mapping, zonal statistics and cluminating with building a small app.
 ## Earth Engine
 * [from GEE to Numpy to Geotiff](https://mygeoblog.com/2017/10/06/from-gee-to-numpy-to-geotiff/) - Use the GEE python api to export your data to numpy and store the result as a geotiff.
 * [Google Earth Engine Community](https://github.com/gee-community) - This organization contains content contributed by the Earth Engine developer community.
 This is not an officially supported Google product.
 * [Geo4Good 2019 workshop materials](https://sites.google.com/earthoutreach.org/geoforgood19/agenda/breakout-sessions) - 2019 material javascript and Python to be found here
-## EO / Geospatial companies making big contributions - Github accounts only with example of work
+## EO / Geospatial companies/orgs making big contributions - Github accounts only with example of work
+This list aims at highlighting the great work some of the companies / organisations are doing or have done that contribute to the bigger ecosystem.
+Examples of the accounts work is not exhaustive, some do much more than shown below:
 * [development seed](https://github.com/developmentseed)
   * [Landsat-Util](https://github.com/developmentseed/landsat-util) - A utility to search, download and process Landsat 8 satellite imagery
   * [GeoLamda](https://github.com/developmentseed/geolambda) - Create and deploy Geospatial AWS Lambda functions